andySigler/uArm-Swift-Wrapper/README.md

 robot.sleep()
 ```

+Because this wrapper inherits from the original Python SDK from uFactory, all of their methods and functionalities are still available through this interface.

 ## Examples

 Some simple examples are included to show how the API wrapper can easily be used for simple movements and controls of the uArm Swift Pro: